cBioPortal/cbioportal/CONTRIBUTING.md

 # How to contribute

-Guidelines for contributing to the cBioPortal project.
+Thank you for contributing to cBioPortal!
+This document provides a brief set of guidelines for contributing.

 # Background